-26. Urge collaboration with AMCOT and NCC to monitor the new bale packaging regulations set forward by GACC in 2014 that have yet to be implemented, and further urge that NCC continue holding educational meetings arranged by CCA for the appropriate Chinese authorities to further clarify and explain the U.S. Joint Cotton Industry Bale Packaging Committee's function and how bale packaging decisions are made at the gin level in the United States.
+27. Urge collaboration with AMCOT and the National Cotton Council (NCC) to monitor the new bale packaging regulations set forward by GACC in 2014 that have yet to be implemented, and further urge that NCC continue holding educational meetings arranged by CCA for the appropriate Chinese authorities to further clarify and explain the U.S. Joint Cotton Industry Bale Packaging Committee's function and how bale packaging decisions are made at the gin level in the United States; and,